freedomofpress/securedrop-docs/docs/admin/installation/test_the_installation.rst

      is present.

 #.
 Remove the test submissions you made prior to putting SecureDrop to
    real use.
-On the main *Journalist Interface* page, select all sources and click **Delete selected**.
+On the main *Journalist Interface* page, select all *Sources* and click **Delete selected**.

 Once you've tested the installation and verified that everything is